let’s start with AYA.

 when the mind is calm, FOMO cannot exist (AJ)

-empty the asana, fill it with prana.
+empty the asana, fill it with prana (A&G).

 my grandmother’s prayers are still being listened.